This easy Roasted Vegetable Quinoa Chili is total comfort food that's delicious and healthy, too!

 - Add garlic, chili powder, cumin, oregano, and salt to onion; cook until fragrant, about 30 seconds to 1 minute, stirring constantly.

-- Bring to a boil and then mix in quinoa.
+- Stir broth, beans, and diced tomatoes into onion mixture.
+Bring to a boil and then mix in quinoa.

 - Reduce heat and simmer until quinoa is tender, about 25 to 30 minutes.